Just for You (1952 film): Production

+The film is based on the book Famous by Stephen Vincent Benét.

-Elliott Nugent was offered to direct by Pat Duggan, an old producer friend.
-Nugent was battling depression at the time and later wrote "I was and still am grateful to the whole organization at Paramount for the good will and understanding help that I received on that picture.
+Director Elliott Nugent was offered the job by Pat Duggan, an old producer friend.
+Nugent was battling depression, later writing: "I was and still am grateful to the whole organization at Paramount for the good will and understanding help that I received on that picture.
 By the time shooting began, I had slipped back into one of my depressive periods and my self-confidence and power of decision was very low."

-Nugent says that Duggan, Paramount executive Don Hartman, and Bing Crosby "soon realized that I was not at my best — and they did all they could to help me.
-I kept reminding myself that I had felt the same, or worse, directing The Great Gatshy — and still that picture had turned out very creditably.
+Nugent said that Duggan, Paramount executive Don Hartman and Bing Crosby "soon realized that I was not at my best—and they did all they could to help me.
+I kept reminding myself that I had felt the same, or worse, directing The Great Gatsby—and still that picture had turned out very creditably.
 But the old pattern of suicidal thoughts returned to me too often for comfort, though I shook them off and forged ahead.
 I leaned on my associates a great deal."

+Filming took place between October 22 and December 20, 1951.
+Location scenes were filmed at Lake Arrowhead near San Bernardino, California and at Big Bear Lake in the San Bernardino National Forest.

+Release

+The film premiered at the Warner Theatre in Atlantic City, New Jersey on August 8, 1952.

 Reception

-The film had its New York premiere at the Capitol Theater on August 21, 1952.

-Bosley Crowther of The New York Times was not impressed, writing that "Bing Crosby's well-known reputation as an amiable father of boys may have no bearing whatsoever on his new picture, Just for You, but it is notable that, in this song-plugged fable, he plays a father who has trouble with his son ...
-Put this one down as an endeavor in a generous cause that fails to come off entirely because it lacks sharp direction—and a script.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Put this one down as an endeavor in a generous cause that fails to come off entirely because it lacks sharp direction—and a script.
 Elliott Nugent's staging and pacing is as rigid and uninspired as the stiff and conventional plotting in Mr. Carson's script.
 And the songs and song numbers, while pleasant, are nothing to set the screen on fire."

-Variety was much happier with it at the New York preview, saying that "Just for You, a Bing Crosby–Jane Wyman musical which Paramount has set for national release in September, should prove a stout factor in bringing back that 'lost audience.'
-For this Technicolor film has a rousing, melodic score and a logical story well acted by a fine cast.
-With such basic ingredients, the picture will not only satisfy the 'under 35' trade but will recapture some of the older public who have temporarily lost the film-going habit ...
-With fine material to work with, Crosby socks across one of his best portrayals."